How to Add Rain to a Photo with Photoshop

-You may find, after moving the sliders, that there's no longer enough motion being applied to the rain.
-To adjust the motion blur amount, double-click on the Motion Blur Smart Filter in the Layers panel:
+Finally, after moving the sliders, you may find that there's no longer enough motion being applied to the rain.
+To adjust the motion blur amount, double-click on the Motion Blur smart filter in the Layers panel:

-This re-opens the Motion Blur dialog box.
-To add more motion, increase the Distance value.
-In my case, I'll increase it from 75 pixels to 150 pixels, but again, this will depend on the size of your image.
-You can also adjust the angle while you're here, but I'll leave mine set to 65°.
+This reopens the Motion Blur dialog box where you can increase (or decrease, if needed) the Distance value.
+In my case, I'll increase it from 75 pixels to 150 pixels, but again it will depend on the size of your image.
+You can also adjust the Angle value while you're here, but I'll leave mine set to 65°.
 Click OK when you're done to close the dialog box:

 And with that, we're done!
-Here, after fine-tuning the sliders, is my final Photoshop rain effect:
+Here is my final Photoshop rain effect:

 And there we have it!
 Now that you know how to add rain to a photo, why not add a colorful rainbow?
 Or how to use many of the steps you learned here to add falling snow to an image, and even add stars to your night skies!